Daisy S. Bissonette

 Chicago, IL 60637

-Originally from Upstate New York near the Canadian border, I am a Ph.D. candidate in the Department of Astronomy and Astrophysics at the University of Chicago.
+Originally from Upstate New York, I am a Ph.D. candidate in the Department of Astronomy and Astrophysics at the University of Chicago, advised by Prof. Alexander Ji.
 I completed my A.B. in Astrophysical Sciences with honors at Princeton University in 2023.

-My research focuses on measuring stellar metallicities in the faintest dwarf galaxies, using low-to-medium resolution spectroscopic observations to understand the earliest phases of galaxy formation.
-I currently am advised by Prof. Alexander Ji at UChicago.
+My research focuses on measuring stellar metallicities in the faintest known dwarf galaxies using low-to-medium resolution spectroscopy, with the goal of understanding the earliest phases of galaxy formation and chemical enrichment.

 Outside of research, I love kayaking, running, and watercolor painting.